schneidermanuel/Netty-Bot/README.md

 ## Add the Bot

 A fully hosted bot is available [here](https://invite.netty-bot.com).
-A Web configuration UI is planed.
+A Web configuration UI is available at [https://netty-bot.com](https://netty-bot.com) This will be published as open source in the future.

 ### Self-Host this Bot